-Dec 02 Social Commerce: A Guide to Shoppable Features on Social Media
+02 Dec Social Commerce: A Guide to Shoppable Features on Social Media

-Now more than ever, people are online shopping rather than making a trip to their local store for many reasons.
-Mainly, it’s easy and you can shop from the safety of your home and the comfort of your own couch.
-From newbies, like TikTok, to the popular Pinterest, our favorite platforms are making social commerce easier than ever with even more ways to purchase.
-Read on for a roundup of some of the shoppable features available on each platform.
+So how are social media platforms keeping up with this trend?
+From newer networks like TikTok to the popular Pinterest, our favorite platforms are making social commerce easier than ever with even more ways to purchase.
+Read on for a roundup of shoppable features available on each platform.

 Facebook & Instagram

 Facebook Shops, launched last year, allows brands the ability to create a customizable collection to showcase products making an easy social commerce experience for the consumer.
 It is a “discovery-oriented” shopping experience that users access via the “Shop” tab.
 This can be set up from your Facebook Business page and customized using Commerce Manager.

-Facebook Pay is also now available on Instagram in the United States and offers a secure way to shop across the family of apps.
+Finally, Facebook Pay is also now available on Instagram in the United States and offers a secure way to shop across the family of apps.

-Additionally, Pinterest recently added new tools for social commerce, including a new merchant storefront profile which allows business profiles to “transform their shop tab into a storefront with featured in-stock products organized by category, featured product groups, and dynamically-created recommendations.”
+Additionally, Pinterest Additionally, Pinterest recently added new tools for social commerce, including a new merchant storefront profile which allows business profiles to “transform their shop tab into a storefront with featured in-stock products organized by category, featured product groups, and dynamically-created recommendations.”

 Even YouTube is stepping up their social commerce game by adding a more shoppable ad format.
 This new format makes videos more shoppable by expanding the CTA buttons on video ads to drive traffic to specific product pages.
 By syncing your Google Merchant Center feed to the ads, this format will create a browsable display of your featured products.

-TikTok is growing more popular and also working social commerce into the platform’s abilities.
-The social platform recently partnered with Shopify to create in-app shopping features.
-With this partnership, brands can create and run their TikTok marketing campaigns from the Shopify dashboard after installing the TikTok channel app through the Shopify app store.
+Note, these features are only available to Shopify merchants with a TikTok for Business account.
+Then, brands can create and run their TikTok marketing campaigns from the Shopify dashboard after installing the TikTok channel app through the Shopify app store.
 After doing this, brands will still have access to all the functions from their TikTok Business Ads Manager.

 Snapchat has a couple of different options available for shopping.
 As a business, you can create a Product Catalog with the products available on your site.
 With a Product Catalog, you can create shoppable Product Catalog Ads.
 These can be either Story Ads, Single Image, Video, or Collection Ads.
 In mid-2021 the company opened this feature up to all brands to utilize.

 Collection Ads allow brands to feature a series of products in tappable tiles that allow Snapchatters to browse and buy directly from the app.
 Single Image or Video Ads allow users to swipe up to one location or product on your site.
 Story Ads appear as a branded tile in Snapchat’s Discover section.
 These will showcase 3-20 images or videos.

-Also, keep your organization up-to-date on the latest social commerce features and social media marketing news and by subscribing to our bi-weekly newsletter below.
+Also, keep your organization up to date on the latest social commerce features and social media marketing news and by subscribing to our bi-weekly newsletter below.

-Subscribe to Social You Should Know
+Subscribe to the Social You Should Know Newsletter